Invite your hurt close and closer

 Without empathy, there is no intimacy.
 But intimacy requires more than empathy.
 We need to be able to get close enough to the other to know them very well and to openly feel their state, and at the very same time keep just enough distance from them to maintain the focus needed to separate their state from ours.

-Without empathy, there is no compassion, but more than empathy is necessary in the genesis of real compassion — including the capacity to set and maintain an empathic wall when it is called for, as when we are starting to feel excessively absorbed in another’s emotional condition.
-Such a wall can be the thinnest and most permeable of psychological membranes, and it can be much thicker and denser — whatever works to keep us and the other from fusing (or getting lost in each other).
+Without empathy, there is no compassion, but more than empathy is necessary in the genesis of real compassion — including the capacity to set and maintain an empathic shield when it is called for, as when we are starting to feel excessively absorbed in another’s emotional condition.
+Such a shield can be the thinnest and most permeable of psychological membranes, and it can be much thicker and denser — whatever works to keep us and the other from fusing (or getting lost in each other).

 In the same sense that (as Robert Frost once wrote) good fences make good neighbors, good boundaries make good connections, preventing empathetic overload.
 There are times to open our empathic gates wide, and there are times to close them.
 We need to have both capacities on tap.
 Good boundaries make this possible.
 Releasing, abandoning, or dissolving our boundaries so as to include the other is not the same as expanding our boundaries to include the other!